sdmix/itsmattallen.co.uk/blog/_posts/2013-06-19-xbox-one-update.md

 <h2 class="ttheme  lower2  spacer1">Where did it all go wrong?</h2>
 <p class="spacer1">I’m no expert, but it’s safe to say that Microsoft has had a heavy amount of abuse since it’s E3 presentation and announcement of the Xbox One console.
 This isn’t to say that they were announcing a terrible product, more that they were simply explaining it wrong.</p>
 <p class="spacer1">Since then the internet has been awash of rumours, miss guided information and to be honest, just a complete storm of people screaming and pointing fingers to problems which didn’t exist in the first place.</p>
-<p class="spacer1">They new that these changes were huge, probably the biggest change that console gaming has ever seen.
-They new that educating people correctly first time was a must and that failure to do so would mean disaster, yet they still couldn’t get it right.
+<p class="spacer1">They knew that these changes were huge, probably the biggest change that console gaming has ever seen.
+They knew that educating people correctly first time was a must and that failure to do so would mean disaster, yet they still couldn’t get it right.
 Let backpack through a few points.</p>
 </div>
 <div class="nopad  spacer1  large  picture-xboxone"><br/></div>
 <div class="wrapper">